salma-shah/cis6035-cnn-driver-drowsiness-detection-mobile-app/README.md

 ### Trip History
 * View previous trip history
 * Displays trip date, duration, and start/end times
-* Records drowsiness alerts associated with each trip, and number and durations of breaks
+* Records drowsiness alerts associated with each trip, and the amount and durations of breaks
 * Provides useful insights into driver behaviour and fatigue patterns

 ### Break Management